Introduction to building with AWS SAM - AWS Serverless Application Model

 1. Native runtime – Author your Lambda functions in a supported Lambda runtime and build you functions to use a native Lambda runtime in the AWS Cloud.

 2. Custom runtime – Author your Lambda functions using any programming language and build your runtime using a custom process defined in a makefile or third-party builder such as esbuild.
-To learn more, see Building custom runtimes.
+To learn more, see Building Lambda functions with custom runtimes in AWS SAM.

 3. Lambda package type – Lambda functions can be packaged in the following Lambda deployment package types: